-Driving distances will usually be short, with a couple of longish drives as we travel east – west.
+Driving distances on our England Birds & Gardens tour will usually be short, with a couple of longish drives as we travel east – west.
 Walking will be mostly relatively easy and leisurely, with moderate walks at Yarner Woods, The Lizard and Portland Bill.
 Comfortable walking shoes will be fine.
 The weather should be mild and pleasant, but it can be cool and windy, and we can expect rain at some time during the tour so an umbrella or waterproof clothing is recommended.
 The excellent system of nature reserves in England should ensure a good list of species of birds and other wildlife, and we make good use of them, concentrating on the specialties in each.
 Our visits to gardens will be relaxed and we should have ample time to appreciate each one.

 Each evening, the list of birds and other wildlife will be reviewed, and plans for the next day will be discussed.

 • Tour price includes all meals, accommodation, entrance fees, and transport while on the tour

 • Easy to moderate walking, mainly short drives, comfortable vehicles; a couple of long drives

 • 6 to 12 participants with two leaders

 "I love being in the UK.
 Travelling through the English countryside, stopping along the way at gardens or birding places- what a great way to spend a holiday!
 The leaders always made sure that everybody in the group was taken good care of." - 2015 participant

 "Garden choices were varied and exceedingly gorgeous." - 2015 participant